TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

 # Introduction to Blocks

-This page will explain all about blocks:

-- what are blocks
-- how to get the "document"?
-- example block
-- explain fields in blocks
+So, you've set up a BlockNote editor and your users can start writing content, organized in blocks.
+What are blocks exactly, and how do we access the blocks from code?

 ## Editor Functions

-So, you've set up a BlockNote editor and your users can start writing content, organized in blocks.
-Now, how do we access the blocks from code?

-The `editor` returned from `useBlockNote` exposes functions for this.
+The `editor` returned from `useBlockNote` exposes functions to access and update blocks.
 We'll go through the full API later in this section, but let's start with a simple example - logging all blocks in the editor whenever its contents change:

 ```typescript